Overnight Cinnamon Rolls

 It should look something like this:

-Remember how I said that the idea to make these came to me at midnight?
+Remember how I said that the idea to make these came to me at midnight the first time I made these for the blog?
 Well, that means that I also didn’t really give the dough ample time to rise.
-The recipe says to lightly oil a bowl and add the dough.
-Cover it and let it rise until doubled, roughly two hours.
-For me this meant two hours no matter what.
+You should let the dough rise until doubled, roughly two hours.

 Anyway, assuming you aren’t in a rush (don’t be in a rush), then you’ll have a beautifully puffy enriched dough that you can now roll out!